sekika/multiai/docs/index.md

 ```
 If you change `pre_prompt` parameter, you can make various kinds of script.

-### Running on Google Colab

-To run on Google Colab, use [this notebook](https://colab.research.google.com/github/sekika/multiai/blob/main/docs/multiai.ipynb).
-You will need to set API keys in your Colab Secrets.

 ### Running your local chat app

 You can run your local chat app using `streamlit`.
 Install `streamlit` by running the following command: